penabd/contourassumptions/README.md

-This repository contains a simulation used to evaluate an assumption made about the relationship between radius of curvature and distance from a source for the work being done for contour estimation with drones.
+This repository contains a simulations used to evaluate an assumption made about the relationship between radius of curvature and distance from a source for the work being done for contour estimation with drones, as well as to compute curvature using LSQ.

-Contour data is generated in test_assumptions.cpp, and analysis and plotting done in test_assumptions.py.
+Files:
+- gen_data.cpp : used to generate files in data folder
+- util.hpp : contains functions used to create cpp gaussians and ellipses
+- test_assumptions.py : used to test assumption about curvature and source
+- test_numeric_curvature.py : computes curvature using LSQ and plots info about curvature and gradient of curvature

 Test Cases:
 - Case 1 elliptical contours